larryseyer/companion-module-generic-showswitcher/README.md

 ## Tips and Best Practices

 1. **Start Simple**: Test with high page numbers (99/99/0) before using production buttons
+2. **Default Camera First**: Place your default/main camera as the first button in the list for automatic return
-2. **Use Presets**: Start with presets and customize as needed
+3. **Use Presets**: Start with presets and customize as needed
-3. **Monitor Logs**: Enable debug logging during setup
+4. **Monitor Logs**: Enable debug logging during setup
-4. **Backup Configuration**: Export your Companion config before major changes
+5. **Backup Configuration**: Export your Companion config before major changes
-5. **Test Manual Triggers**: Verify manual triggers work before relying on automation
+6. **Test Manual Triggers**: Verify manual triggers work before relying on automation
-6. **Use Variables**: Display countdowns on Stream Deck buttons for operator awareness
+7. **Use Variables**: Display countdowns on Stream Deck buttons for operator awareness
-7. **Weighted Selection**: Duplicate important cameras in the list for more frequent display
+8. **Weighted Selection**: Duplicate important cameras in the list for more frequent display

 ## Support